As human beings, we are hardwired for social connection and interaction.

 4 Effects on physical health

-Research shows that there is a correlation between loneliness scores and mortality.
-Additionally, the length of time spent feeling lonely (in years) influenced signs of physiological aging (Shiovitz-Ezra & Ayalon, 2010).
+The length of time spent feeling lonely (in years) has been shown to influence signs of physiological aging (Shiovitz-Ezra & Ayalon, 2010).

 4 Loneliness Tests, Scales, and Questionnaires